No matter the level you teach, classroom hand signals make a helpful addition to just about any classroom management plan.

 Students may ask a question, make a comment, or communicate their needs without interrupting the teacher.

-Additionally, classroom hand signals serve as a good special education accommodation or as a strategy for limited-English language learners who may not yet feel too comfortable communicating in spoken word.
+Additionally, hand signals serve as a good special education accommodation or as a strategy for limited-English language learners who may not yet feel too comfortable communicating in spoken word.

 As you can see, the use of hand signals makes the classroom a more productive and inclusive place as it relates to learning and communication, respectively.